 The senior debt securities are governed by documents called the "senior debt indentures" (the Indenture dated as of May 19, 1999 between us and The Bank of New York Mellon (formerly known as The Bank of New York), as trustee, which we refer to as the "1999 indenture", and the Senior Debt Indenture dated as of July 16, 2008 between us and The Bank of New York Mellon, as trustee, which we refer to as the "2008 indenture"), and the subordinated debt securities are governed by the "subordinated debt indenture" (the Subordinated Debt Indenture dated as of February 20, 2004 between us and The Bank of New York Mellon, as trustee, and together with the senior debt indentures, the "debt indentures").
-The debt indentures are substantially identical, except for our covenant described below under "- Restriction on Liens", which is included only in the two senior debt indenture, and certain provisions described below under "Modification of the Debt Indentures and Waiver of Covenants", which vary substantially between the two senior debt indentures.
+The debt indentures are substantially identical, except for our covenant described below under "- Restriction on Liens", which is included only in the two senior debt indentures, the provisions relating to subordination, which are included only in the subordinated debt indenture, and certain provisions described below under "Modification of the Debt Indentures and Waiver of Covenants", which vary substantially between the two senior debt indentures.